iosphere/elm-i18n/README.md

 from modules containing translations (where one language can consist of multiple modules, but each module only contains one language).

-The tool is build using node.js with an Elm-Core.
-To build the elm backend of the node.js part (if developing locally):
-`make dist`.

 ### Export: Generate CSV from Elm source

 ```bash